andrews-j/AdvancedVector_FinalProject/README.md

 # Narrowing the Focus to Africa

-From here on we will focus soley on Africa, analyzing spatial and temporal trends by country and region.
+From here on we will focus solely on Africa, analyzing spatial and temporal trends by country and region.

 ### Incidents VS Fatalities